Preventing Deep Vein Thrombosis From Travel

-Deep vein thrombosis (DVT) is a blood clot in a deep vein, usually in a leg.
-A DVT is dangerous because the clot can break loose, travel through the bloodstream, and block blood flow to the lungs (pulmonary embolism).
-Without treatment, this can be deadly.
+A deep vein thrombosis (DVT) is a blood clot (thrombus) in a deep vein, usually in the legs.
+A DVT can be dangerous because it can break loose and travel through the bloodstream to the lungs.
+There it can block blood flow in the lungs (pulmonary embolism).
+This can be life-threatening.

 - Wear loose-fitting clothes that aren't tight around your waist or your legs.